Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 For our order creation endpoint, we'll implement a POST request handler at the "/orders" route.
 This endpoint will:

-1. Define a route handler for POST /orders
+1. Define a route handler for POST `/orders`
 2. Parse the request body to extract order information
 3. Validate the order data
 4. Create the order and order items
 5. Calculate the total order amount
 6. Return the created order with its details

-The implementation will use the DatabaseService to execute the necessary SQL commands within a transaction.
+The implementation will use the appropriate task in the **DatabaseService** to execute the necessary SQL commands within a transaction.

 ## Validating Order Data